Joseph and Lucy Foster Sexton House

 The Sexton House in Goleta, California is a two-story Italianate style house that was built in 1880.
 It was designed by architect Peter J. Barber.

 It was listed on the U.S. National Register of Historic Places (NRHP) in 1992 as 'Joseph and Lucy Foster Sexton House.
 The listing includes, in addition to the main house, four contributing structures, two objects, and one site on a 1.5 acre property.
 Photos included with its NRHP nomination show a pentagonal pool, a built-in china cabinet, a faux marble fireplace.

+It was designated as one of seven Historic Landmarks by the City of Goleta when it adopted its Historic Preservation and Archaeological & Tribal Cultural Resources Ordinance in 2022.

 The original owner, Joseph Sexton, was a horticulturist who planted trees and shrubs on the property that, in 1991, partially screened the house from busy Hollister Avenue.